armyids/armyids/README.md

 ### Which networks are we validating?

-Our networks include some of the biggest names in the industry, such as Avalanche, Casper Network, and Cosmos SDK-based projects:
+Our networks include some of the biggest names in the industry, such as Avalanche and Cosmos SDK-based projects:

 <table>
 <tr>